RodeoYeeHa/behave2unitgen/README.md

 Have a look at the class names: behave2unitgen generated a new class named "ContactDeleteStoryTest_1.class".
 You can also see this when you watch the class files in the build folder:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_gen1.jpg)

+In this generated class all the work is done for you: all parameters are included.
+You are also able to fade certain methods out.
+This depends on wether the values of your @Given-, @When- and @Then-Annotation match or not.

 Implementing the @When
 ----------------------